 [ « » ] Arbitration pursuant to Section 8.3 of this Agreement

-[ « » ] Litigation in a court of competent jurisdiction
+[ X ] Litigation in a court of competent jurisdiction

 [ « » ] Other (Specify)

 « »

 § 8.3 ARBITRATION

 § 8.3.1 If the parties have selected arbitration as the method for binding dispute resolution in this Agreement, any claim, dispute or other matter in question arising out of or related to this Agreement subject to, but not resolved by, mediation shall be subject to arbitration which, unless the parties mutually agree otherwise, shall be administered by the American Arbitration Association in accordance with its Construction Industry Arbitration Rules in effect on the date of this Agreement.
 A demand for arbitration shall be made in writing, delivered to the other party to this Agreement, and filed with the person or entity administering the arbitration.